learn-co-curriculum/java-static-default-methods-interfaces/README.md

 }
 ```

+We can implement multiple interfaces in Java by listing the interface names
+after the `implements` keyword by using commas (`,`) to separate each interface
+the class should implement.

 But there is an issue now with our `Car` class.
 If we try to compile it, we get
 the following error: